Harini766/Gen-AI/README.md

 # Gen-AI
-This repository contains sample and basic Gen-AI codes
+This repository contains sample and basic Gen-AI codes.